nykc/grunt-workflow/README.md

 **dist:** contains the output production files once ready for release

+## Grunt Tasks

+The following commands are currently used for this workflow.

+**grunt** - default task creates files in a build directory to mimick a production environment.

+**grunt build** - creates a dist/ directory to deliver production code.

+**grunt clean** - cleans/deletes the build/ dist/ directories.

 ### Changelog

 Releases follow [Semantic Versioning](http://semver.org) MMP (Major, Minor, Patch).
 Date is in YYYY-MM-DD format.